simpi21/dialog-contact-form/readme.txt

 == Changelog ==

+= version 2.1.0 - 2017-12-04 =
+* Tweak      - Remove custom session for flash message.
+* Tweak      - Use global variable for flash message if javaScript not enabled.

 = version 2.0.1 - 2017-10-10 =
 * Tweak      - Remove "Additional Mail Settings" for settings
 * Tweak      - Added option to set mail from "Name" and "Email" from user submitted value.